karafka/capistrano-karafka/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application Gemfile:

 ```ruby
   gem 'capistrano-karafka'